 Are you deciding between Oahu vs the Big Island?
 I can help you out.

-In this blog post, I will be discussing information about Oahu and The Big Island so you can help better choose which of the two islands will be your perfect destination.
+In this blog post, I will discuss information about Oahu and the Big Island so you can help better choose which of the two islands will be your perfect destination.

 Oahu vs The Big Island: Which Island Is Better To Visit?